 So this is what your sales team realized.
 And this is what you can use to automate the marketing which brings us to another marketing technology, which is the marketing automation platform.
 A lot of them, couple CRM, and marketing automation platforms together.
 And what that'll do is use all of the API APIs to touch like your social media channels your email even your paid advertising all until like one hub.

 So you can monitor everything from.
 Another thing you'll need is obviously a website.
-So a CMS and other acronym would be ideal for that, whether it's WordPress or a headless CRM, CMS like Contentful.
+So a CMS and other acronym would be ideal for that, whether it's WordPress or a headless CRM, CMS.
 And then there's, you know, all that, all those channels that we mentioned earlier with social media organic through blog posts advertising for paid media.

 So things like that, but beyond all of these core technologies what I really suggest is investing in a business intelligence tool.
 So there's a lot of tools out there that will scrape all the data that's out there on LinkedIn, or just websites from everywhere, and actually give you.
 People's names, titles, emails.